TruStory/truchain/docs/spec/slashing/README.md

 ### Messages

 `SlashArgumentMsg` increments the `SlashCount` of an `Argument`.
-If `SlashCount` exceeds the `MaxStakeSlashCount` param, implement punishments.
+If `SlashCount` exceeds the `MaxSlashCount` param, implement punishments.
 Only a user with an earned trustake of greater than `SlashMinStake` can slash *or* `SlashAdmins`.
 In the future, this value will be based on the total earned trustake in the community and user reputation.

-Fail validation if the `SlashCount` already exceeds `MaxStakeSlashCount`, preventing further slashing on the argument.
+Fail validation if the `SlashCount` already exceeds `MinSlashCount`, preventing further slashing on the argument.

-If `SlashCount` is equal to `MaxStakeSlashCount`, then remove the amount of this stake from the total backing or challenge stake count on the claim.
+If `SlashCount` is equal to `MinSlashCount`, then remove the amount of this stake from the total backing or challenge stake count on the claim.

-Futhermore, the same user cannot slash the same argument more than once.
+Furthermore, the same user cannot slash the same argument more than once.

 Punishment
 * Slash total interest of each staker